elazarit/AES_CPA/README.md

 ## How to use?

-To run the algorithm without the GUI, just run 'main.m'. be sure the predefine all the parameters manually before running the code. all the needed parameters for the traces are included inside 'info.txt', inside the 'Data' directory.
+To run the algorithm without the GUI, just run 'main.m'. be sure to predefine all the parameters manually before running the code. all the needed parameters for the traces are included inside 'info.txt', inside the 'Data' directory.

-To run the algorithm easily with the GUI assist, just run 'run_gui.m', and define the parameters according to the 'Parameters' meun.
+To run the algorithm easily with the GUI assist, just run 'run_gui.m', and define the parameters according to the 'Parameters' menu.

 ![Image of GUI](https://github.com/elazarit/AES_CPA/blob/master/Data/GUI.png)